MarcoTamb/Phlegrean-Fields/README.md

 ## Instructions

-You can access the app, deployed on Heroku, [here](https://campiflegrei-644a6eb36dd0.herokuapp.com/).
+You can access the app, deployed on Heroku, [here](https://campiflegrei-644a6eb36dd0.herokuapp.com/). (please be patient, it is very slow)

 To run locally, clone the repository, install all the dependencies in *requirements.txt*, set the ENV variable REACT_VERSION=18.2.0 (for dash-mantine-components) and run *main.py*.